d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 # Faster R-CNN

-Faster R-CNN :cite:`Ren.He.Girshick.ea.2015` is an object detection in the Region-based CNN (R-CNN) family, which improves the speedup over the original R-CNN model :cite:`Girshick.Donahue.Darrell.ea.2014` and the following improved version Fast R-CNN :cite:`Girshick.2015`.
+Faster R-CNN :cite:`Ren.He.Girshick.ea.2015` is an object detection in the Region-based CNN (R-CNN) family, which improves the speed over the original R-CNN model :cite:`Girshick.Donahue.Darrell.ea.2014` and the following improved version called fast R-CNN :cite:`Girshick.2015`.
 Like other models in the R-CNN family, Faster R-CNN is a two-stage detection model.
-High quality regions (anchor boxes) are proposed using the RPN model described in :numref:`sec_rpn`, then an another model is trained for predicting the bounding boxes and object class categories.
+In the first stage, high quality regions (anchor boxes) are proposed using the RPN model described in :numref:`sec_rpn`.
+Another model is trained on the second stage to predict the bounding boxes and object class categories.

 Let's first import the modules and load the data.